EverestAPI/CelesteTAS-EverestInterop/Docs/Studio.md

 ## Celeste Studio
 Can be used instead of notepad or similar for easier editing of the TAS file.
 It is bundled with the TAS tools, and should automatically appear in the main Celeste directory.

-If Celeste.exe is running it will automatically open Celeste.tas.

 ### Controls
 - Ctrl + O: Open file
 - Ctrl + Shift + S: Save as